CompCogNeuro/CompCogNeuro.github.io/content/stn.md

 bibfile = "ccnlab.json"
 +++

 The **subthalamic nucleus** (STN) is a part of the [[basal ganglia]] circuit, which receives direct input from the [[neocortex]], and is bidirectionally connected with the globus pallidus externus (GPe) and projects excitation to the output nuclei (SNr, GPi).
 In the PCore model, the STN is responsible for driving an initial brake on BG disinhibition by exciting these output nuclei, and then it receives a rebound inhibitory signal from the GPePr (prototypical GPe) neurons, which establishes a long-lasting pause in activity that opens up a brief time window for the BG to perform its decision-making function.
+This provides a mechanism behind the phasic firing of BG neurons.

 This page provides a more detailed discussion of neural data on the STN to better understand its functionality, given that it plays such a critical and somewhat controversial role in the circuit.